 Breaking City and State off into two separate tables as shown here eliminates any potential for this kind of inconsistency, however the advantage might come at a cost because performance can suffer when applications and reports have to query 2 joined tables instead of 1.

 So what is more important, better performance or lower risk of error?
 Who should decide?
 Only information owners have the appropriate perspective and incentive to make that kind of decision wisely (see Sophotaxis).
-Architects and engineers can provide valuable cost-benefit advisement, but final decisions should be made by owners.
+Architects and engineers can provide valuable cost-benefit advisement, but final decisions should be made by owning stake holders.

-The example above is pretty simple, but large business databases can have thousands of similar cost-benefit scenarios that can be far more complex.
+The example above is pretty simple, but large business databases can have thousands of similar cost-benefit scenarios that are far more complex.
 The more complex the situation, the greater the need for ownership perspective and expertise in the specific business issues at hand.

-Information should be organized in a way that makes the most sense to its owner, not according to some predetermined normal form which cannot even be reliably achieved.
-The normal forms are guidelines to improve performance and protect consistency.
-But any decision made for performance can potentially degrade the usefulness of the information, and the range of decisions needed to protect consistency can only be determined by a business expert.
+Information should be organized in a way that makes the most sense to its owner, not according to some predetermined normal form which cannot be reliably or purposely achieved.
+The normal forms are usually seen as guidelines to improve performance and protect consistency.
+But any decision made for performance can potentially degrade the usefulness and value of the information, and the range of decisions needed to protect consistency can only be determined by a business expert.

 For related discussion see: